 The Wild Unknown Tarot deck is divided into 5 suits: Earth, Water, Air, Fire, and Ether.
 The artwork is very unique, multi-media art with pen (black and white) with rainbow colors.

 Admittedly, some of the reviews are less than positive and talk about a devilish or negative energy that these cards have.
-I don’t find that at all, and I highly recommend these.
-It is a very blunt deck, but has a nice, warm energy.
-Very balanced.
+I don’t find that at all, and actually, I felt this deck was very relaxed and soft with a warm energy.
+I highly recommend this deck!

 PROS: Unique perspective, good if you need a blunt deck